ava-labs/hypersdk/chunker/README.md

 of pre-consensus data distribution but not be beholden to the inefficiencies of it.

-We include the chunk metadata here so that nodes hearing about the block for the first time can post a slashable offense if they received a conflicting chunk at that time.
+We include the chunk metadata here so that nodes hearing about the block for the first time can post a slashable offense if they received a conflicting chunk at that time (without having to fetch the OriginalChunkID -> signature must be over chunkID for this to work).
 ```
 type Block struct {
     Timestamp: uint64,